Should you use JuMP?

 • Access to advanced algorithmic techniques

-• JuMP supports efficient in-memory re-solves of linear programs, which previously required using solver-specific or low-level C++ libraries.
+• JuMP supports efficient in-memory re-solves of models.

 • JuMP provides access to solver-independent and solver-dependent Callbacks.